 More seriously, I have always been interested in learning Welsh because of the Welsh ancestry, in much the same way that I find Welsh mythology a blast.
 That combined with the fact that the courses can be studied in my own time, when I can fit them in, and the introductory course was free – oh, and Stephen Fry mentioned it on Twitter – meant that it was worth a shot.
 Having attended a bootcamp week and now started paying for the next level course (£4 a month, and I feel like I’m stealing from them), I’m definitely in it for the long haul.

-The course focuses on conversational Welsh and I have to say I’m finding myself without a strong desire to read and write Welsh.
-Sure, it’s good to be able to read signs, but I’ve no interest in attempting to read to the same level I do in English.
-At this stage.
-I may change my mind in a few years’ time.
-Either way, don’t expect to see this site available in Welsh any time soon – although you can expect me to drop in the odd Welsh word or phrase without bothering to explain it.
+Unfortunately, I haven’t been fitting them in as much as I should and I need to get back into it.
+So, don’t expect to find this site available in Welsh any time soon – although you can expect me to drop in the odd Welsh word or phrase without bothering to explain it.
 This is what Google Translate [External Link] is for, after all.

 Français / French

-Although it’s embarrassing to admit how my French has disappeared, I did actually study French up to the equivalent of AS Level (I took it as my tertiery subject at Keele University [External Link]) and spent most of my school holidays from age 10 in France.
+I studied French up to the equivalent of AS Level (I took it as my tertiery subject at Keele University [External Link]) and spent most of my school holidays from age 10 in France.
 In fact, I spent at least ten weeks a year for the best part of a decade here: Parc Naturel Régionel du Morvan [External Link].
 However, through lack of practice my French withered away somewhat.

 The other giveaway that I started French quite early is that I tend to start sounding out any word that I don’t know (i.e. doesn’t seem English) with French sounds.
 I repeat, I do not speak French well.
 I have since started “relearning” using the Duolingo site [External Link].
 I’m doing modules when I can, so not quite everyday but it’s been a useful refresher.
 We will see how useful it is when I actually have to use some French!